cortexlabs/cortex/README.md

 $ pip install cortex
 ```

-See our [installation guide](https://docs.cortex.dev/install) for next steps.
+See the [installation guide](https://docs.cortex.dev/install) for next steps.